programminghistorian/ph-submissions/lessons/common-similarity-measures.md

 from scipy.spatial.distance import pdist, squareform
 ```

 The first thing you'll want to do is open the CSV as a Pandas DataFrame object.
-(The `1666_tfidf.csv` file will need to be in the same folder as `similarity.py` for this to work.)
+First, unzip the CSV file you downloaded and place it in a folder in which you will work.
+(The `1666_tfidf.csv` file will need to be in the same folder as `similarity.py` for this to function.)
 On the next line of your file, type:

 ```py
 tfidf_results = pd.read_csv('1666_tfidf.csv', index_col=0)